Thiago099/graph-coloring/README.md

 # description

-color the graph with the least ammount of colors posible and two of the same color dont connect
+color the graph with the least ammount of colors posible so two of the same color dont connect

 ## commands